I hope you enjoy reading this blog post.

 They can convey these actions to other road users, preventing confusion and significantly reducing the chances of accidents.

-For example, when a driver intends to turn the steering wheel left or right at an intersection, entering a driveway, or park on the side of the street, using the signal lights gives nearby drivers and pedestrians advance notice of these movements.
+For example, when a driver intends to turn the steering wheel left or right at an intersection, enter a driveway, or park on the side of the street, using the signal lights gives nearby drivers and pedestrians advance notice of these movements.

-This warning is vital, especially in busy traffic conditions, as it allows others to adjust their path or speed accordingly.
 Similarly, when changing lanes or passing another vehicle on the road, activating the appropriate signal light informs other drivers of your move, making the process safer for everyone involved.

 Legal requirements reinforce the importance of using signal lights.
 A prime example is Vehicle Code § 22108 VC in California, which mandates motorists to signal their intention to turn right or left continuously during the last 100 feet traveled by the vehicle before turning.
-This law shows how important it is to give clear and early signals before turning or changing lanes.
-It sets rules that stress how crucial signal lights are for keeping roads safe.

 6. Hazard Lights